oncoray/mirp/README.md

 The above example will compute features sequentially.
 MIRP supports parallel processing using the `ray` package.
 Feature computation can be parallelized by specifying the `num_cpus` argument, e.g. `num_cpus=2` for two CPU threads.

-## Examples - Image Preprocessing for Deep Learning
+## Examples - Image preprocessing for deep learning
 Deep learning-based radiomics is an alternative to using predefined quantitative features.
 MIRP supports preprocessing of images and masks using the same standardized workflow that is used for computing features.